 Long before I got pairs of Bombas Socks in hand, their socks were recommended to me by a few trusted friends.
-The recommendations centered around all day comfort and durability.
+The recommendations centered around all-day comfort and durability.
 That, of course, piqued my interest.
-Afterwards, I discovered Bombas’ pledge to donate one pair of socks for every pair purchased.
+Afterward, I discovered Bombas’ pledge to donate one pair of socks for every pair purchased.
 It’s always a nice bonus to be able to support mission-driven brands so I was again attracted to them.
-Finally, browsing their website revealed a focus on performance alongside running and basketball specific socks.
+Finally, browsing their website revealed a focus on performance alongside running and tennis-specific socks.
 And at WearTesters, if you’ve got a performance focus, we’re intrigued.
 All that convinced me.
 It was time to try Bombas Socks.

 Since Bombas offers a lot of options, I’ve divided my review into sections focused on the versions I’ve tried.
 My aim is to give the pros, cons, or differences of each so you can make a decision on whether you’d like to purchase a pair.

-As always, it’s hard to foresee every potential question so feel free to reach out via Twitter or Instagram with any follow up questions.
+As always, it’s hard to foresee every potential question so feel free to reach out via Twitter and Instagram or leave a comment below with any follow-up questions on Bombas Socks.
 Often, audience questions let us know what else is important and help us update our reviews to better serve future readers.

 Bombas Performance Running Socks

 There are a ton of “performance running socks” on the market.
 It can be hard to differentiate between them and tell the good from the bad.
 In my mind, the “need to have items” are extra cushioning at the toe and heel, arch support, and a heel tab to prevent blisters (if it’s an ankle cut sock).
 Bombas Performance Running Socks check all of those boxes.
 They also go the extra mile in terms of arch support with their Hex Tec midfoot band.
 It’s a breathable, lightweight material that provides a really nice arch hug.
 Since they’ve nailed the basics, let’s dive into the pros and cons: